tudelft3d/website/projects/rotterdamgeobim_bp/index.md

 ## Summary

-**3D information and 3D models** can give an extremely valuable contribution to support the municipalities in the **building permission issuing process**.
+**3D information and 3D models** can give an extremely valuable contribution to support the municipalities in the **building permits issuing process**.

 This project intends to accomplish the unofficial collaboration carried out between the 3D geoinformation group at the Delft University of Technology and the Municipality of Rotterdam (team H. Tezerdi, R. Manbodh) within the [EuroSDR GeoBIM project](https://3d.bk.tudelft.nl/projects/eurosdr-geobim/), in the investigation of the GeoBIM 'building permission issuing' use case.